-"Direct" and "raw" printing are the same thing; it's not the typical way people print so there is no standard name for it.
+"Direct" and "raw" printing are the same things; it's not the typical way people print, so there is no standard name for it.
 We call it "raw printing" but that's just one way people refer to it.

-Windows users don't see the direct printing activities take place.
-This mechanism is "behind the scenes" so to speak.
+Windows users don't see the direct printing activities taking place.
+This mechanism is "behind the scenes," so to speak.

 Setting up RPM for raw printing from other systems

-If you have not already created a queue in RPM for your print jobs, in the RPM user interface select the Queue menu then Create:
+If you have not already created a queue in RPM for your print jobs, in the RPM user interface, go to Queue / Create:

-In this example I've created a queue called testa but of course the name is not the key issue.
-The LPD protocol requires you include a name to send the job to anyway.
+In this example, I've created a queue called tests, but of course, the name is not the key issue.
+The LPD protocol requires you to include a name to send the job to anyway.

 Add the raw print mechanism

-In RPM anything that sends data to an output, we refer to as an action.
+In RPM, we refer to anything that sends data to output as an action.
 In this case, the raw print mechanism is named the Raw Printer action.

-Let's add a Raw Printer actoin to our queue.
+Let's add a Raw Printer action to our queue.
 Below we show the droplist Select Action Type to Add and have Raw Printer highlighted.

 Configure the Raw Printer action

-When we add the Raw Printer action we'll next see the Raw Printer dialog.
+We next see the Raw Printer dialog when we add the Raw Printer action.
 Use the Printer Selection droplist to choose a printer available to your current Windows login:

-I've selected a PCL compatible printer on my network.
+I've selected a PCL-compatible printer on my network.
 It's in my office; if it was shared, I would use the Credentials droplist to pick a login suitable for printing to this printer.
-We have a shared printer credentials page which illustrates this setup.
+We have a shared printer credentials page that illustrates this setup.

 Once you click OK, the queue setup should resemble the following, with our Raw Printer action and the selected printer: